nios-students/docs/wiki/Exams-Assignments.md

 ODE are held throughout the year (excluding April-May and October-November) for students who want to write their examinations when they wish to.
 You can give as many attempts as you wish!
 Eligibility criteria for writing ODE all student who admitted under **stream 1,3 and 4.**
 # TMA (Tutor Marked Assignment)
 TMA is crucial for students as it carries **20% weightage of your theory paper.** [See sebject wise marks](https://drive.google.com/) It is uploaded online on the [sdmis website](https://sdmis.nios.ac.in/auth) only.
 TMA for vocational subjects **does not exist** (e.g., Data Entry-632).
-TMA is just Q&a they will ask you questions and you are supposed to write the answers, take pictures, make a PDF file, and then upload them.[How to make TMA](/wiki/Guidelines).
+TMA is just Q&a they will ask you questions and you are supposed to write the answers, take pictures, make a PDF file, and then upload them.
 TMA is only applicable for learners admitted under **stream 1.
 No TMA for other streams.**

 **Dates of TMA:**
 - **Block-1 April:** Starts in November, due on __31st January__